-This post about the best Oahu farmers markets contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about the best Oahu farmers markets was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Are you looking for a family-friendly activity in Hawaii?

 The farmers markets in Oahu are full of vibrant tropical fruits and delicious homemade meals.
 Even though it is a smaller island, there are still plenty of farmers markets to visit no matter where you are staying!

 Here are the best Oahu farmers markets, where to find them, and when they will be open.

 You can enjoy fresh local produce while exploring these beautiful islands with your kids.
 Whether you’re visiting Waikiki Beach or the North Shore, there is always something fun going on at one of these great farmers market locations.

 Make sure that everyone has a chance to try some new foods while enjoying the culture and history around them!
 This guide will help make your trip even more memorable than before!